alphagov/smokey/README.md

 [`whitehall`](https://github.com/alphagov/whitehall),
 [`frontend`](https://github.com/alphagov/frontend)) or [cross-application behaviour](features/gov_uk.feature).

-We configure Selenium with a BrowserUp Proxy.
-The proxy allows us to capture and check for asynchronous requests made by JavaScript in our app e.g. for analytics.
-It relates to the following files:

-* `bin/browserup-proxy`: a runner script
-* `lib/*`: JARs for BrowserUp Proxy and its dependencies

 This repo also contains several scripts to support external systems running the tests and checking their output.

 * `tests_json_output.sh`: used to run the Smokey loop and output JSON to a temporary file